stringfab012/GreyB-Companion/README.md

 ## Usage
-After pulling the relevant file into your local machine, just double click it to run it
+After pulling the relevant file(In this case it is Companion.exe) into your local machine, just double click it to run it

 `Choose you options wisely after running the file`